dhall-lang/dhall-lang/standard/type-inference.md

 Record types are "anonymous", meaning that they are uniquely defined by the names and types of their fields.

-An empty record is a `Type`:
+An empty record type is a `Type`:

     ─────────────
     Γ ⊢ {} : Type

-A non-empty record can store terms, types and kinds:
+A non-empty record type can store terms, types and kinds:

     Γ ⊢ T : t₀   Γ ⊢ { xs… } : t₁   t₀ ⋁ t₁ = t₂